HananMurrar/ToDoListWeb/README.md

 - View tasks: see all tasks listed with their current status
 - Update task: edit title, description, or mark a task as completed
 - Delete task: remove tasks from the list
-- Validation (client-side): validates fields and shows error messages if invalid
+- Client-side validation: prevents invalid inputs before sending them to the server

 ##### Backend:
 - Task management APIs: provides endpoints for create, read, update, delete operations
 - Error handling: friendly error responses
 - Data persistence: tasks stored in H2 in-memory database while the application is running
-- Business logic: handles all task-related logic, like marking completed, updating details, and verifying existence
+- Business logic: handles task updates, completion status, data validation
-- Validation (server-side): validates fields and shows error messages if invalid
-- Backend ensures data integrity and returns proper HTTP status codes for errors

-#### Test - Backend API endpoints:
+- Data storage: tasks are stored in H2 in-memory database
+- Server-side validation: ensures tasks have valid data

+### API usage examples:
+The following shows how to interact with the backend API for managing tasks

 ##### Get all tasks:
 - Method: GET
 - URL: /tasks